prad123/vehicle-detection/README.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters using more or a guess and check technique and settled in on the following parameters:
+I tried various combinations of parameters using more of a guess and check technique and settled in on the following parameters:

 ```
 color_space = 'YUV'     # Can be RGB, HSV, LUV, HLS, YUV, YCrCb